 Introduction

-The aging population poses a significant challenge, threatening the long-term viability of pension systems across the EU.
+The ageing population poses a significant challenge, threatening the long-term viability of pension systems across the EU.
 Over the last decades, many countries have introduced reforms extending the working lifespan, thereby decreasing the financial burden on pension systems.
 However, an often-overlooked aspect is the well-being of senior workers, whose mental and physical health can deteriorate towards the end of their careers, linked to the strenuousness and quality of their jobs (Miranti & Li, 2020).
 Delaying retirement age would, therefore, allow more time for workers' health to decline, placing an additional burden on social protection systems (health insurance, unemployment insurance) (Serrano-Alarcón, et al., 2023; Li, 2018), although the long-term positive effect on government income may still outweigh a short to medium-term rise in expenditures (Hagen, 2018).
 Moreover, these reforms underscore the societal value placed on preserving retirement years, implying that retirement is eagerly anticipated by a significant portion of the population.
 Several studies have attempted to analyze the effects of pension reforms on the mental health of older workers, with most suggesting adverse effects that escalate with a greater work horizon increase (Bertoni, Brunello, & Da Re, 2023; Serrano-Alarcón, et al., 2023; Carrino, Glaser, & Avendano, 2020; de Grip, Lindeboom, & Montizaan, 2009).
 Reducing the work horizon may also lead to a deterioration in mental health, as shown by Bauer & Eichenberger (2021) on the example of a Swiss reform that lowered the legal retirement age in the construction sector from 65 to 60 leading to a 33% increase in sick leave between ages 56 and 60.
 Conversely, an extended retirement horizon may encourage employers to invest in skills of senior workers to retain them in employment (Hairault, Sopraseuth, & Langot, 2010) and adapt jobs to their skills (Miranti & Li, 2020), potentially benefiting their mental health.
 Older workers may also adopt healthier behaviors anticipating a longer work horizon, as found by Bertoni et al. (2018) for the 2004 Italian pension reform.

 The literature debate on well-being and mental health throughout the life cycle reveals diverse patterns – U-shape, inverse U-shape, and other relationships (Bell, 2014; Frijters & Beatton, 2012; Blanchflower & Oswald, 2008), suggesting that the end of the career is not universally understood across countries, depending on retirement systems and senior employment policies.
 However, to the best of our knowledge, multi-country studies on the effects of pension reforms on mental health are scarce, with Bertoni, Brunello, & Da Re (2023) being a notable exception.

 Notably, many authors find heterogeneous effects depending on working conditions, such as elevated depression for women in lower-skilled high-strain jobs (Carrino, Glaser, & Avendano, 2020) and a decline in mental health caused by job insecurity in occupations with a high risk of automation (Bertoni, Brunello, & Da Re, 2023).
 Other authors have also demonstrated this relationship between working conditions and mental health, highlighting lower-skilled high-strain, and physically demanding occupations as at-risk groups (Belloni, Carrino, & Meschi, 2022; Shai, 2018; Henseke, 2018).